EvoX: A Distributed GPU-accelerated Framework for Scalable Evolutionary Computation: Introduction

 To address these limitations, we introduce \ourlib{}, a framework that facilitates automated, distributed, and heterogeneous execution of general EC algorithms. \ourlib{} implements a straightforward functional programming model, enabling users to declare the logical flow of an EC algorithm via a unified interface.
 Moreover, \ourlib{} adopts a hierarchical state management strategy that automatically distributes the tasks to arbitrary heterogeneous resources using a distributed execution engine.
-In summary, the main contributions are: \begin{itemize} \item We have designed and implemented \ourlib{}, a scalable and efficient framework that enables the execution of general EC algorithms across distributed heterogeneous systems. \item We have proposed a straightforward functional programming model within \ourlib{} to simplify the development process of general EC algorithms.
+In summary, the main contributions are: \begin{itemize} \item We have designed and implemented \ourlib{}, a scalable and efficient framework that enables the execution of general EC algorithms across distributed heterogeneous systems. \item We have proposed a straightforward functional programming model within \ourlib{} to streamline the development process of general EC algorithms for parallelization.
 This model allows users to easily declare the logical flow of an EC algorithm, which reduces the complexity typically associated with the development process. \item We have unified the main data stream and functional components into a flexible workflow.
-This unification is achieved through a hierarchical state management module, which supports high-performance executions of general EC algorithms. \item Leveraging the \ourlib{} framework, we have crafted a library that encompasses an extensive array of 45 EC algorithms tailored for both single- and multi-objective optimization.
-Furthermore, the library has featured intuitive interfaces to diverse benchmark environments, comprehensively supporting hundreds of instances ranging from numerical optimization functions to neuroevolution and reinforcement learning tasks/environments. \end{itemize}
+This unification is achieved through a hierarchical state management module, which supports high-performance executions of general EC algorithms. \item Leveraging the \ourlib{} framework, we have crafted a library that encompasses a wide spectrum of 50+ EC algorithms for both single- and multi-objective optimization.
+Furthermore, the library has featured intuitive interfaces to diverse benchmark environments, comprehensively supporting hundreds of instances ranging from numerical optimization functions to reinforcement learning tasks. \end{itemize}